awsdocs/amazon-ecs-developer-guide/doc_source/using_awslogs.md

 `awslogs-create-group`
 Required: No
-Specify whether you want the log group automatically created\.
-If this option is not specified, it defaults to `false`\.
+Specify whether you want the log group to be created automatically\.
+If this option isn't specified, it defaults to `false`\.
 Your IAM policy must include the `logs:CreateLogGroup` permission before you attempt to use `awslogs-create-group`\.

 `awslogs-region`
 Required: Yes
-Specify the region to which the `awslogs` log driver should send your Docker logs\.
-You can choose to send all of your logs from clusters in different regions to a single region in CloudWatch Logs so that they are all visible in one location, or you can separate them by region for more granularity\.
-Be sure that the specified log group exists in the region that you specify with this option\.
+Specify the AWS Region that the `awslogs` log driver is to send your Docker logs to\.
+You can choose to send all of your logs from clusters in different Regions to a single region in CloudWatch Logs\.
+This is so that they're all visible in one location\.
+Otherwise, you can separate them by Region for more granularity\.
+Make sure that the specified log group exists in the Region that you specify with this option\.

 `awslogs-group`
 Required: Yes
-You must specify a log group to which the `awslogs` log driver sends its log streams\.
+Make sure to specify a log group that the `awslogs` log driver sends its log streams to\.
 For more information, see [Creating a log group](#create_awslogs_loggroups)\.

 `awslogs-stream-prefix`
 Required: Optional for the EC2 launch type, required for the Fargate launch type\.
-The `awslogs-stream-prefix` option allows you to associate a log stream with the specified prefix, the container name, and the ID of the Amazon ECS task to which the container belongs\.
-If you specify a prefix with this option, then the log stream takes the following format:
+Use the `awslogs-stream-prefix` option to associate a log stream with the specified prefix, the container name, and the ID of the Amazon ECS task that the container belongs to\.
+If you specify a prefix with this option, then the log stream takes the following format\.

 ```
 prefix-name/container-name/ecs-task-id
 ```
-If you don't specify a prefix with this option, then the log stream is named after the container ID that is assigned by the Docker daemon on the container instance\.
-Because it is difficult to trace logs back to the container that sent them with just the Docker container ID \(which is only available on the container instance\), we recommend that you specify a prefix with this option\.
+If you don't specify a prefix with this option, then the log stream is named after the container ID that's assigned by the Docker daemon on the container instance\.
+Because it's difficult to trace logs back to the container that sent them with just the Docker container ID \(which is only available on the container instance\), we recommend that you specify a prefix with this option\.
-For Amazon ECS services, you could use the service name as the prefix, which would allow you to trace log streams to the service that the container belongs to, the name of the container that sent them, and the ID of the task to which the container belongs\.
+For Amazon ECS services, you can use the service name as the prefix\.
+Doing so you can trace log streams to the service that the container belongs to, the name of the container that sent them, and the ID of the task that the container belongs to\.
-You must specify a stream\-prefix for your logs in order to have your logs appear in the Log pane when using the Amazon ECS console\.
+You must specify a stream\-prefix for your logs to have your logs appear in the Log pane when using the Amazon ECS console\.

 `awslogs-datetime-format`
 Required: No
 This option defines a multiline start pattern in Python `strftime` format\.
 A log message consists of a line that matches the pattern and any following lines that don’t match the pattern\.
-Thus the matched line is the delimiter between log messages\.
+The matched line is the delimiter between log messages\.
 One example of a use case for using this format is for parsing output such as a stack dump, which might otherwise be logged in multiple entries\.
 The correct pattern allows it to be captured in a single entry\.
 For more information, see [awslogs\-datetime\-format](https://docs.docker.com/config/containers/logging/awslogs/#awslogs-datetime-format)\.
 This option always takes precedence if both `awslogs-datetime-format` and `awslogs-multiline-pattern` are configured\.
-Multiline logging performs regular expression parsing and matching of all log messages, which may have a negative impact on logging performance\.
+Multiline logging performs regular expression parsing and matching of all log messages\.
+This might have a negative impact on logging performance\.

 `awslogs-multiline-pattern`
 Required: No
-This option defines a multiline start pattern using a regular expression\.
+This option defines a multiline start pattern that uses a regular expression\.
 A log message consists of a line that matches the pattern and any following lines that don’t match the pattern\.
-Thus the matched line is the delimiter between log messages\.
+The matched line is the delimiter between log messages\.
 For more information, see [awslogs\-multiline\-pattern](https://docs.docker.com/config/containers/logging/awslogs/#awslogs-multiline-pattern)\.
 This option is ignored if `awslogs-datetime-format` is also configured\.
 Multiline logging performs regular expression parsing and matching of all log messages\.
-This may have a negative impact on logging performance\.
+This might have a negative impact on logging performance\.

 `mode`
 Required: No